sisl/ngsim_env/docs/install_env_gail_full.md

     # takes a while
       # If this errors ImportError('No module named mpl_toolkits.mplot3d',), you need to upgrade matplotlib
   >>quit()
+# The following steps (until and including python quit()) are only required if julia gives an import error while using PyPlot
 pip install --upgrade matplotlib
 # Check the install went through correctly
 python